 Island hopping tour in Moalboal

-From Cebu City, our KKDay guide dropped us off at the port in White Beach, which is the main jump-off point for island hopping tours in Moalboal.
+From Cebu City, our KKDay guide drove us to the port in White Beach, which is the main jump-off point for island hopping tours in Moalboal.

 First, we attended a quick orientation in the tourism office.
 It lasted 2-3 minutes wherein the officer told us what we’d be doing and a reminder not to touch the corals or the wildlife.
 Joemar and I agree that we could’ve done without it.